Opioid abuse has become a serious problem

 Physical therapy is an effective, long-term solution to injuries or chronic pain that cannot be replicated through opioid use.
-Here are just 4 of the many benefits to using physical therapy.
+Here are just 4 of the many benefits of using physical therapy.

 1) Treat Pain at the Source